 Cecilia is a Fellow of the UK Academy of Social Sciences and Fellow of the Royal Town Planning Institute.
 Her research expertise includes strategic planning, spatial policy monitoring and analysis, urban and regional development, and housing and infrastructure planning.
 She has been working on a number of collaborative grants recently, including a five-year consortium project on ‘Tackling root causes upstream of unhealthy urban development’ funded by the UK Prevention Research Partnership and a three-year project on ‘Eco-Urbanisation: Promoting Sustainable Development in Metropolitan Regions of China’ funded by the ESRC-NSFC Newton Fund Collaborative Research.
 She received the University’s Distinguished Achievement Award ‘Researcher of the Year (Humanities)’ in 2021.

-Dr Maria Sharmina
+Professor Maria Sharmina

-Our Co-Director, Maria Sharmina, is Reader in Energy and Sustainability at the Tyndall Centre for Climate Change Research in the School of Engineering.
+Our Co-Director, Maria Sharmina, is Professor in Energy and Sustainability at the Tyndall Centre for Climate Change Research in the School of Engineering.
 Her research on low-carbon energy and circular economy involves interdisciplinary approaches to complex policy problems, and aims to provide a conduit between academics and policymakers.

 Professor Arpana Verma